 When organizing a submission proposal, it is important to contact potential presenters, discuss your ideas, assess interest and note the possibility that it may be selected as a session.
 It is common practice of scientific, medical, professional, business trade and technology association conferences to not guarantee acceptance prior to the proposal's review.
-It is also industry standard to collect pertinent information (e.g., proposed presenter names, topics, descriptions) to make an informed decision during the review process.
+It is also industry standard to collect pertinent information (e.g., proposed presenter names, topics, descriptions) so that reviewers can make an informed decision.
 Individuals who are used to speaking typically understand that many factors may influence whether a session is ultimately accepted or not.